MichaelNasello/CartPole_Balance/README.md

 ### So our loss function attempts to minimize that difference.
 How are rewards used?

 We multiply our gradients by the rewards.
-When performing gradient descent, positive rewards (agent did something right) will cause the optimizer to descend down the vector space.
+When performing Back Propagation, positive rewards (agent did something right) will cause the optimizer to descend down the vector space.
 The opposite is true for negative rewards (agent did something wrong).
 This process has the effect of 'learning' what the appropriate actions to take are, given a state from the environment.

 ### The Credit Assignment Problem